 Once you’ve gotten this list out of your system, set it aside.
 Don’t worry—you’ll get back to it.
 But, this is not where you want your mind to be when generating blog post ideas that will actually interest your customers.

 Writing topics that focus on your products or services are very important for attracting prospects who are already interested in what you have to offer, but they are also low-hanging fruit.
-(If you’re unsure of the best way to put together a post about one of your products or services, read how to make your blog post attractive to Google and other search engines.
+(If you’re unsure of the best way to write a post about one of your products or services, read how to make your blog post attractive to Google and other search engines.
 Then, come back and read this article.)

 What about those people who don’t even know your product or service exists?